Is WordPress Easy to Learn? A Beginner’s Guide

-Users can choose from countless themes to design the ideal site for their business.
+WordPress users can choose from countless themes to design the ideal site for their business.
 There are also numerous plugins available to increase functionality, such as eCommerce capabilities.
-The WordPress admin dashboard makes installing themes and plugins a simple process.
+The WordPress dashboard makes installing WordPress themes and plugins a simple process.

 A managed hosting plan will provide world-class security and help you improve your site’s overall performance.
 This way, you can focus more time and energy on learning WordPress and creating amazing content for your website.

 The speed at which you learn WordPress really depends on several factors, including how much time you designate to it and the type of learning resource you choose.
 You can likely learn the basics and have your WordPress website up and running in one week or less.
 However, mastering the platform may take a month or two.

 What Is the Best Way to Learn WordPress?

 There are tons of online resources that can help you learn the ins and outs of creating a WordPress website.
 We’ve compiled a list of the five best learning platforms to help you get started.
 Let’s take a close look at each option.

 At WP Engine, we’re known for our managed WordPress hosting plans.
 However, we also have a vast Resource Center with countless WordPress tutorials, articles, and guides for learning the platform.